craftled/pynions/README.md

 ## TL;DR

-Pynions is a lean Python framework for building AI-powered automation flows that run on your machine.
+Pynions is a lean Python framework for building AI-powered automation workflows that run on your machine.
 Built for marketers who want to automate research, monitoring, and content tasks without cloud dependencies or complex setups.
 Perfect for personal and small team use.

 ## Key Features